bhtandev/flow-compose/README.md

 The idea of middleware is to create small handlers that each perform a specific task and pass the result to the next step in a chain.

-This pattern has been implemented already in KoaJS for processing HTTP requests and does not have to be limited to just HTTP request and response cycle but apply to any asynchronous functions.
+This pattern has been implemented already in KoaJS for processing HTTP requests and **does not have to be limited to just HTTP request and response cycle but apply to any asynchronous functions**.

 This is a TypeScript port of [koajs/koa-compose](https://github.com/koajs/compose) with extra